alibaba/funcraft/README.md

 ACCESS_KEY_SECRET=xxxxxxxxxx
 ```

-It is recommended that add the .env into .gitignore file to prevent your account credentials be checked into code repository.
+It is recommended to add the `.env` into `.gitignore` file to prevent your account credentials from being checked into code repository.

 ### Configuring Priority